Ciaron O'Reilly: Trial in Ireland

-In a landmark case, O'Reilly went to trial at Ireland's Four Courts for the third time for disarming a US navy warplane at (civil) Shannon Airport in the early hours of 3 February 2003: this group action became known as the Pitstop Ploughshares.
+In a landmark case, O'Reilly went to trial at Ireland's Four Courts for the third time for disarming a United State Navy warplane at (civil) Shannon Airport in the early hours of 3 February 2003: this group action became known as the Pitstop Ploughshares.
 Two earlier trials in 2005 had ended in mistrial; O'Reilly and four others (Deirdre Clancy, Nuin Dunlop, Karen Fallon and Damien Moran) were acquitted by an Irish jury on 25 July 2006.

 The third trial of the Pitstop Ploughshares started on 10 July 2006.
 Judge Miriam Anderson had agreed on Day 9 of proceedings with the defence counsel, after extensive submissions and legal argument, on the applicability of the statutory "lawful excuse" defence.
 A unanimous "not guilty" verdict was returned on both charges.
 The Dublin jury of seven women and five men had deliberated for four and a half hours before deciding that all the accused should be acquitted.
 The defence case had been that all the defendants had conscientiously believed they were acting to save lives and property in Iraq and Ireland, and that their disarmament action was reasonable, taking into consideration all the circumstances.

 After his acquittal, O'Reilly spent approximately three further years at London Catholic Worker's Giuseppe Conlon House in Harringay, London, from shortly after its opening in 2010.
 He lives in his native Australia.
 According to Christoyannopoulos, he is noted both for "his reflections on Christian anarchism, and partly for his example in putting these reflection[s] into practice".
 In later years he has been associated with the campaigns in support of Julian Assange, Edward Snowden, and Ben Griffin, who became O'Reilly's godson.